pantheon-systems/documentation/source/_docs/guides/wordpress-git/01-introduction.md

 editpath: wordpress-git/01-introduction.md
 image: git-commit-thumb
 ---
-This guide demonstrates how FTP users can build WordPress sites on Pantheon's git-based platform.
+This guide demonstrates how SFTP users can build WordPress sites on Pantheon's git-based platform.
 Don't use git?
 No problem -- we'll show you how easy it is to use by demonstrating workflows for various development tasks, such as adding a new theme or plugin.

 Dive into Git with WordPress on Pantheon, keeping your favorite SFTP client and text editor without compromising use of the WordPress Dashboard or adding a lot of complexity to your workflow.
-But first, why should you use git, when FTP and a text editor has been working fine?
+But first, why should you use git, when SFTP and a text editor has been working fine?
 Here are a few reasons why:

 <div class="panel panel-drop panel-guide" id="accordion">
   <div class="panel-heading panel-drop-heading">